hand-dyed japanese cottons

 A true Japanophile, I love to visit Japan and import vintage yukata cottons.
 My inventory to date includes over 550 bolts of different patterned cottons from the 1960s through to the 1990s.

-All the yukata fabrics are hand-dyed.
+The majority of the yukata fabrics are hand-dyed.
 Traditionally the cotton was dyed with indigo blue but many of the newer patterns are produced with a vivid array of colors.
 In Japan, one bolt is used to make one yukata—a casual unlined summer kimono.

-My shop in the Ballard neighborhood of Seattle is a great place to see the whole collection.
+My brick-and-mortar shop in the Ballard neighborhood of Seattle is a great place to see the whole collection.
 Please make an appointment to visit by emailing: firstname.lastname@example.org